andrei-stoica26/henna/README.md

 ### riverPlot
-This function generates an alluvial plot for a data frame with two categorical columns and a weights column.
-As an example, it can represent the significance overlaps between cell type markers and donor markers in the HBP dataset.
+This function generates an alluvial plot for a data frame with two categorical columns and a numeric column.

-Stronger overlaps correspond to thicker connecting curves:
+In the example below, it represents the significance of pairs of overlaps between the markers of groups belonging to two identity classes (cell type and donor).

 ![](man/figures/river_plot.png)

+Stronger overlaps correspond to thicker connecting curves.

 ### tilePlot

 This function plots a numeric matrix.
-Here, we use shared cluster markers as an example:
+It is a more general version of `correlationPlot`.

 ![](man/figures/tile_plot.png)

 ### volcanoPlot

-This function generates a volcano plot.
-We use the beta cell upregulated and downregulated markers as an example:
+This function creates a volcano plot for a data frame with a log column and a p-value column.
+The gene names must be provided as row names.

+Users can input labeled genes in two ways:

+1. By using p-value and log fold-change thresholds (the default option).
+2. By inputting a list of labels.

+The default option is preferred in the example below.
+To emphasize the usage of different thresholds for labeling and significance, the thresholds for labeling are set much higher than the thresholds for significance.

 ![](man/figures/volcano_plot.png)